ga-wdi-lessons/mongoose-intro/readme.md

 })

 ```
->The projects key of your ProjectSchema documents will then be an instance of DocumentArray.
-This is a special subclassed Array that can deal with casting, and has special methods to work with embedded documents.
+>The projects key of your ProjectSchema documents will be a special array that has specific methods to work with embedded documents.

 (+) Advantages:
 * Embedded Documents are easy and fast